Emergency vehicle lighting: Norway

 Emergency services in Norway use only blue lighting.
 If a blue flashing light is seen in either traffic or the sea, other vehicles must yield to let that vehicle pass.
 Blue flashing lights are used by police, military police, customs, fire departments, rescue services, and ambulances.
 Government, VIP, and embassy vehicles may also use blue if accompanied by local police.
 Any vehicle equipped with a blue flashing light must have a permission issued by the DMV.
 The operator of such vehicle must be a qualified emergency vehicle operator and have a ‘code 160’ endorsement on their driver's license.
 Blue lights can be used alone or with an additional siren.
 The siren may not be used alone.
 The operator of an emergency vehicle may disregard speed limits and traffic lights with caution.
 Amber lights, however, are not regulated, but are used for any vehicle that need special attention, such as tow-trucks, snow plows, and parking enforcement.
 Red flashing lights are no longer in use, and were last used in the early 1960s.

 Poland

 Only designated vehicles (such as police, fire service, ambulances, Internal Affairs, etc.) are permitted to use blue light.
 The sale of a blue emergency light is permitted; however, the possession of such a light in vehicles (whether turned on or off, visible or not) is strictly illegal.
 Red lights are used by the first and last vehicle of a convoy of designated vehicles and also are strictly regulated.
 Amber lights are seeing increasing popularity in recent years, but specific uses are designated according to the Polish Kodeks Drogowy.
 There are no specific rules governing the use of other colors such as purple, green, or clear lights.

+Philippines

+In the Philippines, the right to use sirens and blinkers (commonly referred to as 'wang-wang') is regulated by Presidential Decree 96, Land Transportation Office Administrative Order No. 1 Series of 1973, Republic Act 4136 Section 34 b-1, the LTO Memorandum - Motorcycle Escorts and Unauthorized use of sirens, blinkers, markers, etc., and Department Of Transportation Administrative Order 2024-001.